mac-comp240/activities_bin_hex/README.md

 functions return a new, dynamically-allocated string.
 You need to assign this to the variable provided, `bin_str`.
 Add this string to the print statement after the "Binary:" part.
-- Finally, note that the `print_all_pos_bytes` functionw as written with a "while true" loop structure.
-This might seem like overkill!
+- Finally, note that the `print_all_pos_bytes` function uses a "while true" loop structure.
+This might seem like overkill, given that we want to iterate over a fixed number of values.
 Make a copy of the function, and change it to use a simple `for` loop.
 What happens?
 And why?

 ### (Optional) Task 2: Revise the function to print other sized unsigned integers